jwg4/notes_on_databases/examples/sqlite.md

 ```

 ## Atomicity
 This explains how atomic commits are done in SQLite.
-It's probably a pretty good reference to what should happen in any write-to-disc process for an ACID database.
+It's probably a pretty good reference to what should happen in any write-to-disc process for an ACID database. https://sqlite.org/atomiccommit.html

+## Write-ahead log
+A new mode of committing for SQLite.
+It writes blocks which are to be committed to an append-only log, and finally writes something which confirms that they are valid.
+Each read process checks the WAL before looking at the main database file.
+An index is maintained in RAM to find pages in the WAL quicker.

+This might be a good reference implementation of append-only data with an index to the latest version of each thing.